The System Design Courses

 There are several existing solutions that can be used for the dashboard.

 Grafana: Grafana is a multi-platform open-source analytics and interactive visualization web application.
 It provides charts, graphs, and alerts for the web when connected to supported data sources, including InfluxDB and TimescaleDB.
-It is expandable through a plug-in system and can create, explore, and share dashboards with your team.
+It is expandable through a plug-in system and can create, explore, and share dashboards across a team.

 Kibana: Kibana is an open-source data visualization and exploration tool used for log and time-series analytics, application monitoring, and operational intelligence use cases.
-It offers powerful and easy-to-use features such as histograms, line graphs, pie charts, heat maps, and built-in geospatial support.
+It offers histograms, line graphs, pie charts, heat maps, and built-in geospatial support.
 Also, it provides tight integration with Elasticsearch, a popular analytics and search engine, which makes Kibana the default choice for visualizing data stored in Elasticsearch.

 Chronograf: Chronograf is InfluxData’s open-source web application.
-It allows you to quickly see the data that you have stored in InfluxDB so you can build robust queries and alerts.
-It is simple to use and includes templates and libraries to allow you to rapidly build dashboards with real-time visualizations of your data and to easily create alerting and automation rules.
+It displays data stored in InfluxDB and supports building queries and alerts.
+It includes templates and libraries for building dashboards with real-time visualizations and for creating alerting and automation rules.

 • Batch Processing System (e.g., Apache Spark)